 This is an excellent combo to tackle acne effectively but it has the downside of leaving the skin dry and uncomfortable.

-So, today’s article is going to be my Drunk Elephant vs. Paula’s Choice overnight masks comparison review, and I will be talking about the consistency, performance, price point, compatibility, etc.
+Today’s article is going to be my Drunk Elephant vs. Paula’s Choice overnight masks comparison review, and I will be comparing the…

 If you are interested in finding out how these two worked for my oily/acne-prone skin, keep reading.